LeisureLinkElements/ll-table/README.md

 Features:

 - **Configuration-driven:** Generates and updates entire table from a single json object.
-- **Table-less markup:** Table is built with divs and css, not a table element.
+Dynamic insertion and deletion of individual rows is not supported.
 - **Static or configuration-generated cell content:** Table cell content can be simple text or configuration-generated html elements.
 - **Configuration-generated elements with event firing:** Generate any html element within a cell by setting an html tag and optional attributes, class list, inner-html, and list of event in/out pairs.
 The element listens for the "in" event and fires the corresponding "out" event with a data object containing the item ID, the event's configuration, and all element attributes (including a pseudo 'checked' attribute for checkboxes).
 Currently, only single, non-nested elements are supported.
 - **Column-wide repeating content:** Populate an entire column of cells with the same static or generated element by defining it in the column's configuration.
-- **Configurable item ID collection:** For columns configured with repeating custom elements (such as check-boxes), you can configure how the '_getItemIds' method generates a list of item IDs filtered by the value of a particular attribute of each element in the column.
-You specify the attribute and the attribute value to filter by in the column configuration.
-For example, you could generate one list of item IDs based on which check-boxes are checked the 'Taxable' column, and another list of item IDs based on which check-boxes are checked the 'Freaky' column.
+- **Configurable item ID selection and collection:** When a column definition contains an itemSelector node, the entire column of cells is populated with corresponding UI used to maintain an array of item IDs within the top-level "selectedItemIds" property.
+For example, if the 'assoc' column definition contains the node itemSelector: {type: 'checkbox'}, then a checkbox will appear in each cell of the column.
+Optionally, you may indicate which checkboxes are initially checked by setting the value of the 'assoc' key to true in the cfg.items[..].cells objects.
+Currently, only simple checkboxes are supported, but any other type of UI could be implemented.
+- **Table-less markup:** Table is built with divs and css, not a table element.
 - **Column headers are optional.**